542 & 548 West 22nd Street, NY 10011, New York, United States

 Artist: Francis Picabia

-As a complement to the exhibition, Hauser & Wirth Publishers has released a catalogue with fresh scholarship in both English and French on Picabia’s late work.
-The publication features an introductory preface by Beverley Calté as well as essays by art historians Arnauld Pierre and Candace Clements.
+As a complement to this exhibition, Hauser & Wirth Publishers has released a fully illustrated catalogue with fresh scholarship in both English and French on Picabia’s late work.
+The publication features an introductory preface by Beverley Calté, and essays by art historians Arnauld Pierre and Candace Clements.
 It contextualizes Picabia’s position within a vibrant postwar Parisian art scene, and among a group of gestural abstract painters who were collectively identified as the art informel movement.